 |6020901||Introduction to Social Psychology (BA)||2011-13|

-Social cognition and motivation: I examine the effects of psychological distance (temporal distance, spatial distance, social distance, and hypotheticality) on representations of the self,other people and objects and address predictions, evaluations and decisions individuals make.
+Social cognition and motivation: I examine the effects of psychological distance (e.g., temporal distance, social distance) on representations of the self, other people and events and address predictions, evaluations and decisions individuals make.
 My central research themes include:

-- 2. Psychological distance aspects in interpersonal relationships.
-I study the effects of using naitive versus second language on perception and task performance; resolving ambiguity in meaning.
+- Psychological distance aspects in interpersonal relationships.
+I study the effects of using native versus second language on perception and task performance; the role of metaphors in language use.
 I am also interested in examining distance-related aspects in close relationships.

-The Role of Psychological Distance in Coping with Self-Threat
+Stephan, E. (2013-2017).
+The Role of Psychological Distance in Coping with Self-threat, Israel Science Foundation.